daveabrock/daveabrock.github.io/_posts/2020-06-29-c-sharp-9-deep-dive-inits.markdown

     overlay_filter: 0.8
 ---

+**Note**: Originally published five months before the official release of C# 9, I've updated this post after the release to capture the latest updates.
+{: .notice--success}

 A few weeks ago, we took a quick tour of some upcoming C# 9 features that will [make your development life easier](https://daveabrock.com/2020/06/18/reduce-mental-energy-with-c-sharp).
 We dipped our toes in the water.
 But now it's time to dig a little deeper.

-I'm starting a new series over the next several weeks, that will showcase [all of the announced features](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/) incrementally.
+I'm starting a new series over the next several weeks, that will showcase [all of the announced features](https://devblogs.microsoft.com/dotnet/c-9-0-on-the-record/) incrementally.
 Then, we will tie it all together with an all-in-one app.
 As for the features we are showing off, we could always dig deeper by what we see in the [Language Feature Status in GitHub](https://github.com/dotnet/roslyn/blob/master/docs/Language%20Feature%20Status.md), but the publicly-announced-at-Build features will most likely make it when .NET 5.0 launches in November 2020.

 Here's what we'll be walking through: